ingest/ingest-php-sdk/README.md

 **content** contains whatever the API returned as the body of the response.
 Ingest sends the body as JSON, but the SDK decodes it to its PHP datatype, be that a string, an object, or an array.
 Of course, if it's an object or an array, it may contain other objects, strings, or arrays.
 Please check the Ingest documentation so you know what to expect.

 If there was an authentication error, this will be reported to you in the **status** and **content** fields.
-There may also be information in the **headers** for some errors, like trying to authenticate too often.
+There may also be information in the **headers** for some errors, like trying to query the API too often.

 ## Videos